 How can I retire to Portugal from the USA?

-Apply for residency to retire in Portugal as an American.
-You can do this via the D7 Passive Income/Retirement Visa or the Portugal Golden Visa.
-The process is relatively straightforward, but it takes time to complete.
-You will need to provide your passport, proof of income, proof of health insurance, and a criminal background check.
+Apply for residency to retire in Portugal as an American via the D7 Passive Income/Retirement Visa or the Portugal Golden Visa.
+The process is straightforward but time-consuming.

 How much do I need to retire in Portugal in 2024?